 Avoid page load or content errors.
 Page and content errors decrease a user’s perceived value of your site, as well as their own perception that they are capable of completing a task on your site.
 Ensure that you diligently monitor for and eliminate any content or server errors.

 Go the last mile.
 Optimizing for efficiency isn’t just important for speed.
-Delivering less content and performing fewer round trips to assemble a mobile or desktop web page page enables you to overcome shaky internet connections or frequently lost connectivity challenges to maximize mobility for your users and ensure that you capitalize on the booming mobile market.
+Delivering less content and performing fewer round trips to assemble a mobile or desktop web page enables you to overcome shaky internet connections or frequently lost connectivity challenges to maximize mobility for your users and ensure that you capitalize on the booming mobile market.

 5. Deliver content “Just In Time”

 Prioritize above-the-fold content.
 We don’t just mean putting the right content above the fold, but also prioritizing rendering so that essential content displays above the fold, while less-important and invisible below-the-fold content remains unloaded until the user scrolls down.
-This creates and immediately engaging experience and delivers the right content to the user first.
+This creates an immediately engaging experience and delivers the right content to the user first.

 Enrich user experiences with personalization.
 “Of course,” you’re thinking.
 But most personalization elements are treated exactly like other content.
-Comment areas, social media integration and customer service callouts are most impactful (and really only relevant) once the user has had time to consume your key content.
+Comment areas, social media integration, and customer service callouts are most impactful (and really only relevant) once the user has had time to consume your key content.
 They should be deferred or delayed to avoid a negative performance impact.

 Analyze while you optimize.
 Rich graphics and personalization features can feel like a must-have, and in some cases they are.
 In those (most) cases your users will have a better, snappier experience if you load content just before it becomes visible in the viewport.
-But A/B split testing is crucial as you optimize so you can ensure your efforts are justified and improving users? engagement with your site.
+But A/B split testing is crucial as you optimize so you can ensure your efforts are justified and improve users engagement with your site.

 Conventional wisdom around mobile website optimization has conditioned marketers and IT to chase every extra millisecond in page load time in the hopes that raw speed will increase conversions and drive more revenue.
-But following a measured approach to performance optimization can save you time, money and even your sanity.
+But following a measured approach to performance optimization can save you time, money, and even your sanity.
 By taking care to clearly identify your goals, and then to continue measuring your progress against those goals, you will not only improve your sites’ business metric performance but ensure you have time and resources available to move your business forward with things that really matter: better content and differentiated features.